TPD Insurance Claims: Who is Covered?

 Simply, TPD insurance provides a benefit in the event that you become Totally and Permanently Disabled.
 Totally and Permanently Disabled can mean a number of different things and it is ultimately dictated by the terms of your particular policy.
 TPD Insurance provided by super funds will generally cover you in the event that you are unable to return to work in ANY occupation for which you are suited by way of training, education or experience.
 These policies will generally have clauses that result in this definition changing should you take extended leave from work, move overseas or reduce to casual hours.
 More comprehensive policies can cover you in the event that you are unable to return to work in the occupation you were in immediately prior to disablement, which removes any scope for the insurer to trawl through your education and employment history with a view to finding an occupation for which you might be suited.
 With a wide variety of policy definitions available in the Australian market, it is crucial to understand exactly how your cover works and when it will pay out.

-Making a TPD Claim through Your Super
+How To Make A TPD Claim through Your Super?

 While superannuation funds do vary in terms of the quality of cover that they offer, most do include TPD insurance to some degree.
 However, the level of cover varies from one policy to another, so it is crucial that you keep abreast of the amount that you have in place as well as how this will change over time.
 If you need to make a TPD claim through your superannuation fund, it may be of significant benefit to get assistance from a claims adviser with experience and expertise in this matter.
 This is because the process of TPD claims can be a lengthy and complex one for those who are unfamiliar with making this type of claim.
 An additional complexity arises when making a super TPD claim as there is an additional ‘layer’ of legislation involved.
 TPD super claims need to be released by the trustee of the fund and approved by the insurer underwriting the fund.
 Unfortunately this tends to delay the process.
 A TPD claims advisor can take you through the process step by step, which makes things a lot less stressful because you have access to expert claims advice.